EntelectChallenge/2019-Worms/starter-bots/rust/README.md

 https://www.rust-lang.org/en-US/install.html

-The [Dockerfile](./Dockerfile) was adapted from the Docker image provided by the Rust team.
-It installs:
+The [Dockerfile](./Dockerfile) was adapted from a Docker image provided by the Rust team.
+It installs the following versions:

 - rustup 1.17.0
 - cargo 1.34.0